TenorioNicolas/VinilosPoo/README.md

-First time using intelIJ and githun
+First time using intelIJ and github